jeremy-rifkin/cpptrace/README.md

   equivalent to `cpptrace::prettify_symbol`.
 - `symbol_mode::pruned` prunes demangled symbols by removing return types, template arguments, and function parameters.
   It also does some minimal normalization.
 For example, it prunes `ns::S<int, float>::~S()` to `ns::S::~S`.
-If cpptrace is unable to parse the symbol it will uses the full symbol.
+If cpptrace is unable to parse the symbol it will use the full symbol.
 This is equivalent to `cpptrace::prune_symbol`.

 Recommended practice with formatters: It's generally preferable to create formatters objects that are long-lived rather than to create them on the fly every time a trace needs to be formatted.